jpan928/bayesassurance_rpackage/README.md

 # Setup Instructions

-To install the `bayesassurance` package in R, you can compile the package from source as the package is not yet available on CRAN.
+To install the `bayesassurance` package in R, there are several ways to compile the package from source as the package is not yet available on CRAN.

 ## Directly From Github (Mac/Windows)